sarasaurus/Resume/Resume.md

 [Betty Merken Studios][6]  |  2011-2014
 *  Updating and formatting the website
 *  Modified base template using __CSS__ and __HTML__
+*  Mainting a clean/orderly studio environment
+*  Registering and inking plates, consistently and maintained a record of standards and exceptions.
+*  Stretching and Gessoing Canvasses
+*  Preparing Artwork for shipping - Packing crates, wrapping canvases and prints

 ####Barista
 [Victrola Coffee Roasters][7]  |  2011-2012